 As a result of Sam’s brain injuries, he lost peripheral vision in his left eye.
 In the beginning, it appeared he couldn’t see out of his right eye at all.
 But one day his occupational therapist noticed Sam’s reaction to a movement in the mirror, a sign of vision in the eye.

 In February 2015, Sam suffered a setback when a scratch on his cornea didn’t heal.
 Doctors discovered a serious corneal problem behind the stalled healing, called an insensate cornea.

 Insensate cornea means the cornea lacks nerve sensation, so it can’t “feel” a scratch or the irritation from debris in the eye.
 Normally, the brain sends signals to the eyes in reaction to irritation, which cause them to blink and produce tears.
 This cleans the eyes and protects them from further damage.
 But in Sam’s case, his brain injury had interrupted those messages that needed to pass between his brain, nerves and eyes.

 Treatment options for insensate cornea are limited.
 Sam’s eye was sewn shut to protect the cornea from further damage, but even if it healed, it wasn’t a long-term solution.
 Without the ability to respond to sensations of irritation and infection, Sam was at risk for going blind in his right eye.

-It was around that time when Phuong Nguyen, MD, a new CHOP plastic and reconstructive surgeon, joined Sam’s medical team.
+It was around that time when Phuong Nguyen, MD, a new CHOP surgeon, joined Sam’s medical team.
 Dr. Nguyen had specialized training and experience in a breakthrough corneal reinnervation surgery known as corneal neurotization.
 This procedure is shown to restore nerve function to the eye in cases like Sam’s.